huanyun1218924/DBDC_PK/README.md

 - `Figure4.R`: Identification of urinary metabolites in response to food intake using linear mixed model.

-- `Figure5.R`: Classification performance of multi-metabolite signature for differentiating test foods.
+- `Figure5.R`: Classification performance of multi-metabolite signature for differentiating examined foods.
 LASSO model was used to select metabolites.

 - `Figure6.R`: Estimation of kinetic parameters of annotated metabolites uisng non-compartmental model.